meraccos/tictactoe-reinforcement-learning/README.md

 # Tabular Reinforcement Learning applied on Tic Tac Toe

-This repository attempts to teach a tabular reinforcement learning agent to learn playing tic-tac-toe.
-The work is still under development, currently winning at ~98% success rate.
+Applying valute iteration and MDP to to teach a reinforcement learning agent playing tic-tac-toe.

-To start the training, run python3 tabular.py

-Memory is automatically saved in memory.txt.
-Example working memories are given in good_memory.txt and best_memory.txt

-To play against the AI, run python3 human.py.
-You can specify the trained memory file.
+The code is written in Python from scratch, and the policy is near-optimal.

+The memory folder contains initialized and re-evaluated state-value pairs. (load using Pickle)

+Guidelines:

+Step 1.
+Extract all the possible states and initialize their values: python3 state_extractor.py

+Step 2.
+Run value iteration over all the states until convergence: python3 value_iterator.py

+Step 3.
+Several ways to check the policy

+I: AI plays against a randomly playing agent: python3 markov_eval.py

+II: AI plays against itself:
+python3 against_itself.py

+III: AI plays against human:
+python3 human.py